Early Childhood Screening (ASQ Online)

-As a parent, guardian or caregiver of a student attending pre-kindergarten or kindergarten in 2021-22, we ask you to complete the questionnaire by clicking on the link(s) for the building your child attend in fall 2021.
+As a parent, guardian or caregiver of a student attending pre-kindergarten or kindergarten in 2022-23, we ask you to complete the questionnaire by clicking on the link(s) in the table below for the building your child attends in fall 2022.
 You will be directed to a welcome page for your building, and then the link to the surveys.
 We will need you to complete both the ASQ: 3 and ASQ: SE-2 surveys unless you have been directed otherwise.
 Please try the activities on the questionnaire with your child and record what you see and any concerns you’d like to share.

 Why are we required to do it?

 There are several reasons WPS asks families to complete these screening or assessment tools.
 First, the Kansas State Department of Education (KSDE) requires the collection of Kindergarten Readiness as part of the process school districts go through to be accredited learning institutions.
 During the accreditation process, this provides readily available data to discuss how prepared students are coming to school.
 Second, KSDE uses the data to assist in funding determinations for Pre-K programs.
 Third, Wichita Public Schools will use this information to ensure we have programs in place to meet the needs of all students coming into our schools.